USS Buckley: Conversion and fate

 Buckley after her conversion, in late 1945.

 Upon her return to the east coast, she commenced conversion to a radar picket ship.
 In October 1945, she participated in the Navy Day ceremonies at Jacksonville, Florida, and then on 31 October reported to the 16th Fleet at St. Johns River, Florida.
 Buckley was placed out of commission in reserve on 3 July 1946.
 On 26 April 1949 her classification was changed to DER-51 (radar picket destroyer escort), and on 29 September 1954, she was reclassified back to DE-51.

 Buckley was stricken from the Naval Vessel Register on 1 June 1968; she was sold for scrapping July 1969.

 In popular culture

 Some scenes in the 1957 movie The Enemy Below (starring Robert Mitchum and Curt Jurgens) seem to be inspired by Buckleys battle with U-66, particularly near the end of the movie where the U.S. Navy destroyer escort grounds on the deck of the submarine.
 The ship used in the film was the USS Whitehurst (DE-634).

-The battle with U-66 is detailed in an episode of the YouTube channel The History Guy: History Deserves to Be Remembered.